Frequently Asked Questions

 Q: What sorts of topics do you generally supervise?

 A: You can see some examples by looking at the list of project topics for current and previous students here.

 Q: What if I want to do something different?

 A: Please discuss your ideas with me.
 I will not be able to supervise a research project completely outside of my area, but there may be some common ground.
-On the surface there appears to be a great deal of variation in the projects, but they all share some common link to algorithms, bioinformatics, coding theory or combinatorics and generally involve an inventive means of computation.
+On the surface there appears to be a great deal of variation in the projects, but they all share some common link to bioinformatics, algorithms, coding theory or combinatorics and generally involve an inventive means of computation (especially computational intelligence).